Jk4818/SVG-Pure-CSS-animation/Readme.md

 ﻿# SVG-Pure-CSS-animation

 A simple css translation animation on SVG elements.
-This is example is made using a fader as example.
+This example is made using a fader as the example.

 # Files